 - Free-Up Space with an iPad Spring Cleaning–yeah, it’s that important we should do this at least once a year and preferably MORE

 iPad Symptoms and Cures

-- iPad requires USB 2.0 to function properly.
-Unplug your iPad from your computer, and plug it into a different USB port that is built into the computer.
+- iPad requires USB 2.0 or higher to function properly.
+Unplug your iPad from your computer, and plug it into a different USB port

 - Turn your iPad off and on

-- Especially for Windows users, if the above steps do not resolve your issue, completely uninstall iTunes and then reinstall the latest version of iTunes.
+- Especially for Windows users, if the above steps do not resolve your issue, uninstall iTunes entirely and then reinstall the latest version of iTunes

-- Make sure that your Wi-Fi router and modem is on
+- Make sure that your Wi-Fi router and the modem is on

 - Update your Wi-Fi software to the latest version.